up841068/energy-economic-growth/README.md

 # Impact of Renewable Energy Adoption on GDP
 In this project, we investigate how **electrical energy production per capita** affects the **real GDP per capita** using [Our World in Data](https://github.com/owid/energy-data) on electricity production per capita and [The World Bank](https://data.worldbank.org/) on real GDP per capita.
-The analysis includes a regression model that uses mathematical techniques to predict the relationship between renewable energy adoption and GDP.
+We used a Ridge and Polynomial features model to make predictions and understand the relationship between the electrict energy production and GDP of a country.

 ## Getting Started
 To use this project, you need to set up the environment variables in the .env file.
 The following parameters are required: